Mark

 Just as a herald makes his announcement and then fades away, John was put into prison after his work was completed.
 Now, it was time for Jesus to share the good news with the world.

-As Jesus walked beside the Sea of Galilee, he saw Simon and his brother Andrew casting a net into the lake, for they were fishermen.
-'Come, follow me,' Jesus said, 'and I will make you fishers of men.'
+As he walked beside Lake Kinneret, he saw Shim`on and Andrew, Shim`on's brother, casting a net into the lake; for they were fishermen.
+Yeshua said to them, "Come, follow me, and I will make you into fishers for men!"
 At once they left their nets and followed him.

 We see Jesus call His first disciples and His call was not hard to understand.
 They were used to catching fish and now they would be used to cast the net for the kingdom of God.
 When you cast a net, you pull in everything that passes into it and that is a picture of the fact that we are to tell everyone that we come into contact with about our Lord and savior.
 The call for these first disciples is the same call that each of us has in Christ.